saucedor/E1-Implementation-of-Lexical-Analysis-Automaton-and-Regular-Expression-/README.md

 ## Description

-Lexical analysis, within the field of computational methods, is fundamental to recognizing and validating strings belonging to specific languages.
+Lexical analysis, within the field of computational methods is fundamental to recognizing and validating strings belonging to specific languages.
 This project aims to design and implement an automaton capable of correctly identifying strings generated solely by combinations of the digits **0**, **1**, and **2**, under certain specific restrictions: the strings **must not contain** the sequences `'1101'`, `'1122'`, `'1011'`, or `'1012'`.
-Accurat identification of these restricted patterns is crucial to ensuring the integrity of the lexical analysis.
+Accurat identification of these restricted patterns is crucial to ensure the integrity of the lexical analysis.

 To solve this challenge, two complementary approaches were employed.

-First, a **Deterministic Finite Automaton (DFA)** was used—an ideal mathematical tool for recognizing specific languages thanks to its defined and deterministic transition capability.
+First, a **Deterministic Finite Automaton (DFA)** was used—an ideal mathematical tool for recognizing specific language thanks to its defined and deterministic transition capability.
 A DFA is composed of five essential elements:

 - **Q**: Finite set of states.
 - **Σ**: Finite set of input symbols (alphabet).